 100 Hours of Astronomy - 100 Hours Under One Sky

-Weds 2 - Sun 5 October 2024
+Weds 2 - SAT 5 October 2024

 100 Hours of Astronomy

 100 Hours of Astronomy is a global, mass-participation event led by the International Astronomical Union’s Office of Astronomy Outreach (IAU OAO) with the goal of making astronomy accessible to everyone.
 Every year, people in over 60 countries all around the world participate by doing astronomy activities during the event.
+Much of this activity is coordinated by the local National Outreach Coordinators.

 Our aims

-• To give beginner stargazers feelings of personal success and achievement in astronomy
+To give beginner stargazers feelings of personal success and achievement in astronomy

-• To reach people in their own territory - on social media and on their mobile phones
+To reach people in their own territory - on social media and on their mobile phones

-• To give people the feeling of being part of a community of participants across the UK
+To give people the feeling of being part of a community of participants across the UK

-• To offer stargazing event organisers a cheap, simple way to take advantage of our activities
+To offer stargazing event organisers a cheap, simple way to take advantage of our activities

-• To create activities that can be incorporated into World Space Week celebrations (World Space Week is 4-10 October)
+To create activities that can be incorporated into World Space Week celebrations (World Space Week is 4-10 October)

 Our target audiences

-• Secondary audience: any children of the above
+Secondary audience: any children of the above

-• We are keen to reach people who experience barriers in attending outreach events and activities due to their location, accessibility, or other factors
+We are keen to reach people who experience barriers in attending outreach events and activities due to their location, accessibility, or other factors

-• Other audiences: people attending stargazing events run by amateur astronomical societies, science centres, and other science communicators
+Other audiences: people attending stargazing events run by amateur astronomical societies, science centres, and other science communicators

 So What Are We Actually Doing?

-CALLING UK Event organisers
+Resources for Event organisers

 Public event organisers are encouraged to register their events at Go Stargazing! and flag it as a 100 Hours event (nb this functionality is not yet live).
-This will make your event visible on our map, and also to the large numbers of people who use Go Stargazing!'s popular site to search for things to do.
+This will let us know you are participating (making it easier to get more funding), and will make your event visible to the large numbers of people who use Go Stargazing!'s popular site to search for things to do.

 Who are we?